No terms for this letter.

 The market value of an asset less any claim, lien, loan, or other encumbrance on or against the asset.

-Property owned and debts owed by a person at death.
+Property and assets of all types owned by a person at death.
 Can also refer to a decedent’s probate estate or taxable estate for federal or state estate tax purposes.

 A federal or state tax on a decedent’s right to transfer property at death.
 Assessed against the total value of assets owned by a decedent at death, less the decedent’s debts, certain administrative expenses, and the value of any property qualifying for marital, charitable, or other deductions, plus the value of the decedent’s lifetime taxable gifts.
 The tax is then reduced by the applicable unified credit.
 Also called death or transfer taxes.